safe-global/safe-docs/safe-core-sdk/api-kit/README.md

 ## Propose a transaction to the service

 Before a transaction can be executed, any of the Safe signers needs to initiate the process by creating a proposal of a transaction.
-We send this transaction to the service to make it accessible by the other owners so they can give their approbal and sign the transaction as well.
+We send this transaction to the service to make it accessible by the other owners so they can give their approval and sign the transaction as well.

 ```typescript
 import Safe from '@safe-global/protocol-kit'